 Birds of a Feather Flock Together

 Check out the Plumas Audubon Society's website for local events and activities, as well as birding guides and checklists.
-This site has links to various birding sites, along with directions, maps and other resources.
 Especially informative is the Northern Plumas County Guide to Birding on this site.
 Ideal areas for birding include:

 - Sierra Valley, which the Audubon Society has designated as an Important Bird Area, and which has a large population of raptors and waterfowl.